All participants quarantine for fourteen (14) days prior to the social gathering.

 - Is there a way to stay six feet apart while serving and eating?

-- If planning to gather outdoors (safest option), what will we do if the weather is bad?
+- What will we do if the weather is bad?

-- Are people willing and able to get tested and/or quarantine for 14 days before the gathering?
+- Even if we are meeting outside, are people willing and able to get tested and/or quarantine for 14 days before the gathering?

 - Are there any individuals who are considered high risk who will be in attendance?